chinesemasterpieces.com

 Blue, White And Red Yuan Dynasty One Of Pair, Finest Pair In The World With Applied Flowers And Leaves Jar

 Blue, White And Red Yuan Dynasty One Of Pair, Finest Pair In The World With Applied Flowers And Leaves Jar Blue, White and Red Yuan Dynasty Jar with applied Flowers and Leaves , also has a rare Cat finial, is one of a pair of Jars that are the finest in the World.
 They used the imported samali blue cobalt and this cobalt has a blackish tone and when the heaping and piling effect breaks the surface of the glaze it shows black spots or a silvery reflection not brown that would be local Chinese cobalt, this confirms the age because this cobalt has not been available for over 500 years.
+Also has flaking in the biscuit which proves it's great age.
 The Jar measures approx. 16 3/4" tall. ppjrs

 (click image to enlarge)